1997 San Francisco 49ers season

-The 1997 San Francisco 49ers season was the franchise's 48th season in the National Football League and their 52nd overall.
-The franchise appeared in the NFC Championship Game for the fifth time in the 1990s.
-This season marked their last appearance in the NFC title game until the 2011 season as well as the last time that they clinched the number 1 seed until the 2019 season.
+The 1997 San Francisco 49ers season was the franchise's 48th season in the National Football League (NFL) and their 52nd overall.
+The team appeared in the NFC Championship Game for the fifth time in the 1990s.
+This season marked the 49ers' last appearance in the NFC title game until the 2011 season as well as the last time that they clinched the number 1 seed with home-field advantage throughout the playoffs until the 2019 season.
 The team's playoff run was ended by the Green Bay Packers for the third straight season.